The climb to air dominance

 Air dominance, or the ability to control any conflict in the skies, is a journey.

-“Air dominance is not a birthright,” said retired U.S. Air Force wing commander Jim Meger, now an international program manager at Raytheon Missiles & Defense, a business of Raytheon Technologies.
+“Air dominance is not a birthright,” said retired U.S. Air Force wing commander Jim Meger, now a program manager at Raytheon Missiles & Defense, a business of Raytheon Technologies.
 “Air dominance is something that you have to earn every single day."

 Raytheon Technologies has a role to play through its suite of advanced munitions, radars, navigation and landing systems for fourth- and fifth-generation fighter aircraft.

 These innovations are continually evolved to help press the advantage.
 For example, the company has steadily improved the AMRAAM® air-to-air missile, giving it a boost in range, advanced guidance and a mature seeker that can find targets in challenging conditions.
-AMRAAM is operational on all F-35 variants.
+Procured by 40 countries, including the U.S., AMRAAM is operational on all F-35 variants.
 It’s the only radar-guided, air-to-air missile cleared to fly on the F-35.

 Raytheon Technologies has completed 4,700 test firings of the system.